nikolaiborbe/Homepage/README.md

 # Nikolai.vip
-This is my personal website where I share class notes, blog-posts, and some information about myself.
+> personal website with automated sorting, search, and more advanced backend logic.

 ## Unique to this website
 I've...